khkhiu/khkhiu.github.io/_posts/2021-08-28-Hackathon_AWS-BuildOn-ASEAN-2021.md

 <strong>The team</strong>

 ***
-The team I was in,<strong>AWS_IDV_DESC</strong>consisted of the following members from Singapore Polytechnic(SP).
+The team I was in,<strong>AWS_IDV_DESC</strong>consisted of the following members from Singapore Polytechnic(SP)(as of 28 August 2021).
 The name is a reference to the name of my previous team.
 For more information on that, see here: <a href="https://khkhiu.github.io/competition/Hackathon_AWS-BuildOn-ASEAN-2020/"> AWS - BuildOn ASEAN, 2020. </a>

 1. Keh Zi Yang, Diploma in Electrical and Electronic Engineering
 2. Andrew Chia Wei Ren, Diploma in Electrical and Electronic Engineering